 - Pre-Service A claim where pre-certification is required before you obtain care.
-The Plan requires pre-certification of services related to chiropractic or spinal care for children under age eight and for all transplant procedures. - Concurrent Care A claim that is reconsidered after it is initially approved (such as recertification of the number of chiropractic or spinal treatments for children under age eight) and the reconsideration results in reduced benefits or a termination of benefits (other than by Plan amendment or termination). - Post-Service A claim for Plan benefits that is not a pre-service claim.
+The Plan requires pre-certification of certain services, as listed above in the section titled Case Management, Pre-certification and Utilization Review. - Concurrent Care A claim that is reconsidered after it is initially approved (such as recertification of the number of chiropractic or spinal treatments for children under age twelve) and the reconsideration results in reduced benefits or a termination of benefits (other than by Plan amendment or termination). - Post-Service A claim for Plan benefits that is not a pre-service claim.
 When you file a post-service claim, you have already received the services in your claim.